Square Beard vs Round Beard – Find Your Perfect Fit

 Square Beard Characteristics

-- A sharp angle under the jaw
+- A sharp hard corner angle under the jaw

 Pros of Square Beard

-- Make bushier beards look more organized
+- Makes bushier beards look sculpted and organized

 Cons of Square Beard